 A critical role of the dry cow program

 A pathogen map or pie chart can be developed from identifying the bacteria infecting your high somatic cell count cows.
 It is a vital tool for you and your veterinarian.
-Use it to make sure your program includes dry cow therapy labeled to treat the most common mastitis pathogens on the dairy, including both Gram-positive and Gram-negative bacteria.
+Use it to make sure your program includes dry cow therapy labeled to treat the most common mastitis pathogens on the dairy, including Gram-positive bacteria.

 Research shows the most prevalent mastitis-causing pathogens in dry cows are Gram-positive: